American Pickers is a Reality TV

 - Grumpy Old Man: There are some people Mike and Frank come upon while they're "Freestyling" (looking for places to pick on side roads) who are very much not interested in being disturbed.

-- Have I Mentioned I Am Heterosexual Today?: Possibly.
-The show seems to go out of the way at times to have Mike mention a girlfriend, and to show drive-time conversations about things like which female celebrity is hotter.
+- Have I Mentioned I Am Heterosexual Today?: The show seems to go out of the way at times to have Mike mention a girlfriend, and to show drive-time conversations about things like which female celebrity is hotter.
+Frank mentioned that while he finds Lady Gaga to be hotter than Taylor Swift, he prefers Gene Simmons to Kim Kardashian.

 - Hilarity Ensues: Mike and Danielle go out on a pick in the Dakotas, while Frank stays behind and runs the store.
 It's an outright lie; Frank is going to the big Sturgis rally in South Dakota, which he has never missed.
 At the end of the episode, they drop in on both him and a recurring character, "Hippie Tom."
 All is forgiven at the end of the episode.